Thrush in women

 Avoiding soap and detergents helps the skin to heal.
 And if you aren’t absolutely sure it’s thrush, go see your doctor to make sure it isn’t an STI.

-Talk to your GP about it.
-You can try a longer course of pessaries and cream; always remember to finish the course.
+It might feel embarrassing, but talk to your GP about it.
+They are trained professionals, after all.
+You can try a longer course of pessaries and cream, and you should always remember to finish the course.
 And there’s a one-dose tablet you can take by mouth that many women find very effective.

-Also avoiding everything that makes an attack of thrush more likely.
-So maybe wear some baggy jeans for a while and schedule in a few DVD nights with your boyfriend.
+Also, try to avoid everything that makes an attack of thrush more likely.
+So maybe wear some baggy jeans for a while and schedule a few Netflix and chill nights where the ‘chill’ part actually means chill.

 “And if you’re not getting relief from the cream or pessary within 24-48 hours then get yourself checked out.
 There’s always the possibility if it’s not going away that it’s an STI,” says Lynn.